-Beryllium is known for its high density (1.85g/cm³), 4-times-higher hardness than aluminum on the Young Scale which promotes faster sound propagation velocity at 12,900 m/s.
+Beryllium is known for its high density (1.85g/cm³), and 4 times higher hardness than aluminum on the Young Scale which promotes faster sound propagation velocity at 12,900 m/s.

 Unlike vacuum deposition coating on another film, the A8000 driver is a pure membrane that allows the driver to respond to signals very quickly and return to the normal position faster than ever, lowering distortion to a very high level.

-Final also shaped the chambers at the front and rear of the driver unit to play a great role to shape the sound.
-Final did simulations for the internal design also repeating sampling until their sound quality targets are reached.
+Final also shaped the chambers at the front and rear of the driver unit to play a great role in shaping the sound.
+Final did simulations for the internal design and also repeated sampling until their sound quality targets were reached.

 To optimize the operation of the driver, the inside of the chassis is divided into four chambers including the driver ante-chamber, double construction driver post-chambers, and the MMCX connector portion.

-The driver is directly mounted into the ante-chamber to suppresses unnecessary vibration, to achieve the distinct sound signature and performance.
+The driver is directly mounted into the ante-chamber to suppress unnecessary vibration, to achieve a distinct sound signature and performance.